It is NOT WHAT you

 prefer.
 My view remains that stock selection continues to be paramount

-and count more than sector rotation; it is as important as market
+and counts more than sector rotation.
+It is also as important

 Given that the traditional "Buy and Hold" investing strategy will

 continue to under perform, we again recommend trading 50% in

 "investing" portfolios in 2006.
 TAKE/PROTECT PROFITS